On the family of singular Brascamp-Lieb inequalities with dimension datum $(1, 2, 2, 1)$: Abstract

 \section{Abstract}

-Motivated by triangular Hilbert transform and the work \cite{kovavc2015dyadic}, we classify the family of singular Brascamp-Lieb inequality with dimension datum 1,2,2, and 1.
-We give the full characterization of the $L^{p}$ boundedness of this family.
-On the other hand, we construct a counter example to show that the triangular Hilbert transform is not bounded at the endpoint $(\infty, p, p')$.
+Motivated by the triangular Hilbert transform and the work \cite{kovavc2015dyadic}, we classify a certain family of singular Brascamp-Lieb forms which we associate with the dimension datum $(1,2,2,1)$.
+We determine the exact range of Lebesgue exponents, for which one has singular Brascamp Lieb inequalities within this family.
+One key observation is a simple proof of a variant of an estimate in \cite{kovavc2015dyadic}.

+The remaining observations concern counter examples to boundedness.
+We compare with a counter example showing that the triangular Hilbert form does not satisfy singular Brascamp Lieb bounds with exponents $(\infty, p, p')$.